Search Menu

 But while your dog leaping on furniture or counters is perfectly normal, you don’t have to live with it.
 Learning more about why your dog does it will help you determine ways to prevent problem couch-surfing behavior.

 Furniture surfing isn’t limited to dog breed or size.
-All types of pups are interested in bedding down in a warm cushion.
+All types of pups are interested in bedding down on a warm cushion.
 Some enjoy it because it lets them keep an eye on the room from loftier heights.
 Many dogs also like to guard your property or watch excitedly for your return.
-Thus, furniture next to windows can be particularly enticing for dogs.
-But, training dogs to stay down isn’t quite as simple as moving sectionals away from the glass, although that’s a good start.
+As a result, furniture next to windows can be particularly enticing for dogs.
+But training dogs to stay down isn’t quite as simple as moving sectionals away from the glass, although that’s a good start.

 “If your pooch is climbing on furniture so they can look out a window, then block access to the window by pulling the drapes or installing blinds,” says Penny Leigh, AKC GoodDog!
 Helpline Manager.